 Create the game

-- Open the Editor and select New Game.
+- Open the Editor and select New game.
+A Create game drawer slides in.

-- Give it a name (your room's name works well) and confirm with Create Game.
+- Give it a Game name (your room's name works well).

 Use Testing while you build